Buying a Second Hand iPhone – The Essential Checklist

 As new models are released, many people opt to upgrade which leaves a surplus of working older models.
 Buying a second hand iPhone therefore, is a great way to save money – particularly when the brand new handsets are so expensive when they are launched – but how do you avoid the many pitfalls?

-Purchasing a used iPhone can come with risks: the phone could have been stolen, it may have been damaged internally and put into a newer casing, it may be locked to a previous owner or it could be a fake.
-Any product with the high selling rate and popularity of the iPhone is unfortunately subject to exploitation by criminals and nefarious sellers who are looking to make money with sub-par or damaged handsets.
-There are, of course, plenty of perfectly good second hand iPhones out there to be snapped up, but you’ll have to be a bit shopping savvy to get a good deal.
+Purchasing a used iPhone can come with risks: the phone could have been stolen, it could still be locked to a previous owner, or it could be a fake.
+Any product with the high selling rate and popularity of the iPhone is – unfortunately – bound to be exploited by nefarious sellers who are trying to make a quick buck.
+There are, of course, plenty of perfectly good second hand iPhones out there to be snapped up, but you’ll have to employ a bit of shopping savvy to get a good deal.

 Find a reputable seller

-The first thing you must do is find a seller you can trust.
-Buying a second hand iPhone online when you can’t see it first is not a good idea, as it doesn’t allow you perform basic checks on whether it works or not.
-If you want to buy an iPhone from a private seller, be sure you can trust them, as it leaves you unprotected should something be wrong with the handset.
+The first thing you must do is find a seller that you can trust.
+Buying a second hand iPhone online is not a good idea unless you can view it in person before any money switches hands.
+You’ll want to do some basic checks to see whether it works or not.
+Be aware that unless you know and trust the seller, buying privately leaves you unprotected should something be amiss with the handset.

 Buying from a retailer who specialises in selling second hand iPhones and other electronics is a far safer bet.
 It allows you to see the phone and check its function before you buy.
-Here at H&T Pawnbrokers, we have experts in-house at every one of our 250+ UK locations who know how to spot a fake, reset the phone for a new owner, and check for any operational flaws.
-We will NEVER sell a phone which has been reported stolen, has been damaged internally or is not in good working order, so you can rest assured you’re getting an authentic, fully operational device.
+Here at H&T Pawnbrokers, we have experts in every one of our 250+ UK locations who know how to spot a fake, reset the phone for a new owner, and check for any flaws in how it operates.
+We will NEVER sell a phone which has been reported stolen, has been damaged internally or which is not in good working order, so you can rest assured that you’re getting an authentic, fully operational iPhone.

 Don’t be afraid to ask questions